 Hide & Seek

 Throw a treat to your dog and while they’re gobbling it up, run and hide in a different part of the house.
 Your dog will want to come find you if you have more treats and will tire your pooch out in the process.
-Use small, low calorie treats like Halo Liv-A-Littles or Purebites.
+Use small, low calorie treats like Fruitables or Cloud Star.